-This core indicator evaluates the status of the marine environment based on concentrations of perfluorooctane sulphonate (PFOS) in Baltic Sea fish.
-Good status is achieved when the concentrations of PFOS are below the threshold value.
-The current evaluation considers the assessment period 2011-2015.
+This core indicator evaluates the status of the marine environment based on concentrations of perfluorooctane sulphonate (PFOS) in Baltic Sea fish and in a few assessment unit using the secondary matrix seawater.
+Good status is achieved when the concentrations of PFOS are below the threshold values.
+The current evaluation considers the assessment period 2011-2016.

-Key message figure 1: Status assessment results based on evaluation of the indicator 'perfluorooctane sulphonate (PFOS)'.
-The assessment is carried out using scale 4 HELCOM assessment units (defined in the HELCOM Monitoring and Assessment Strategy Annex 4) based on data from stations where 3 or more years of data are available.
-Click to enlarge.
+Key message figure 1.
+Status assessment results based on evaluation of the indicator 'perfluorooctane sulphonate (PFOS)'.
+One-Out-All-Out (OOAO) method (main figure), in biota (upper inset) and in seawater (lower inset).
+The assessment is carried out using scale 4 HELCOM assessment units (defined in the HELCOM Monitoring and Assessment Strategy Annex 4).
+Click here to access

-Time series of PFOS levels in biota show increasing concentrations since the 1970s and 1980s in Baltic Proper and Bothnian Sea.
-However, in the most recent ten-year period downward trends of PFOS concentrations are observed in the Baltic Sea.
+Time series of PFOS levels in biota show increasing concentrations since the 1970s and 1980s in the Baltic Proper and the Bothnian Sea.
+However, in the most recent ten-year period decreasing concentrations of PFOS are observed in the Baltic Sea.